OpenGammaProject/Open-Gamma-Detector/README.md

 - ``read vsys`` reads the board's input voltage.
 - ``read usb`` true or false depending on a USB connection.
 Thus always true if you can read it.
 - ``read cal`` reads the calibration values from Arduino-Pico-Analog-Correction.
+- ``read spectrum`` reads the histogram data of all energy measurements since start-up.
+- ``set mode -`` use either `geiger` or `energy` mode to disable or enable energy measurements respectively.
+Geiger mode only measures counts per second, but has a 3x higher saturation limit.
 - ``cal calibrate -`` calibrates the ADC using Arduino-Pico-Analog-Correction.
 The parameter being the number of measurements used to average the reading, e.g. `cal calibrate -5000`.
 - ``ser int -`` Enable or disable the event serial output.
 Takes `enable` or `disable` as parameter, e.g. `ser int -disable`.
 - ``ogc info`` prints misc information about the firmware.